Renruohan/ruohan_ren.github.io/_pages/about.md

 In my research on AI for Biology, I have contributed to several projects that integrate machine learning with genomic analysis.
 Notably, I developed kmer2vec, a novel approach for comparing DNA sequences using NLP methods, which was applied to phylogenetic analysis and SARS-CoV-2 typing.
 Additionally, I constructed a deep learning model CAPE for prokaryotic promoter evolution that was successfully validated through biological experiments.

-In my work on experimental method development, I designed software tools to assist in DNA sequence assembly, contributing to the development of ModAssembly and NanoStructure, both of which were deployed as web-based tools.
-In the realm of biomathematics and data analysis, I explored genome geometric spaces to study protozoan genome structures.
-I also conducted research on the analysis of codon adaptation index in HIV and SARS-CoV-2.

 My research aims to bridge computational techniques with biological discovery, improving our understanding of genomic evolution, gene regulation, develepmental biology, and disease mechanisms through innovative models and software tools.

 Publications